History of Estonia: Estonia in the Russian Empire (1710–1917)

 Sweden's defeat by Russia in the Great Northern War resulted in the capitulation of Estonia and Livonia in 1710, confirmed by the Treaty of Nystad in 1721, and Russian rule was then imposed on what later became modern Estonia.
-Nonetheless, the legal system, Lutheran church, local and town governments, and education remained mostly German until the late 19th century and partially until 1918.
+Nonetheless, the legal system, Lutheran church, local and town governments, secondary and higher education continued mostly in German language until the late 19th century and partially until 1918.

-The Russian era from the 1720s to the First World War was the golden age of the German elites.
-They owned most of the land and businesses, controlled the serfs, dominated all the cities, and got along quite well with the Russian imperial authorities.
-Unrest and rebellion was uncommon.
-The Germans were Lutherans, and so were the vast majority of the Estonian population, but the Germans had full control of the Lutheran churches.
+Under the imperial Russian rule, from the 1720s to the First World War, in Estonia the local Baltic German minority continued to own most of the land and businesses, and dominated in all cities.
+The local German-speakers were Lutherans, and so were the vast majority of the Estonian population.
 Moravian Protestant missionaries made an impact in the eighteenth century, and translated the complete Bible into Estonian.
-The Germans complained, so the imperial government banned the Moravians from 1743 to 1764.
-A theological faculty opened at the University of Dorpat (Tartu), with German professors.
+Some Germans complained, the imperial government banned the Moravians from 1743 to 1764.
+A theological faculty opened at the Imperial University of Dorpat (Tartu), with German professors.
 The local German gentry controlled the local churches and rarely hired Estonian graduates, but they made their mark as intellectuals and Estonian nationalists.
-In the 1840s, there was a movement of Lutheran peasants into the Russian Orthodox Church.
+In the 1840s, there was a movement of Lutheran farmers into the Russian Orthodox Church.
 The czar discouraged them when he realized they were challenging the local authorities.
 The German character of the Lutheran churches alienated many nationalists, who emphasized the secular in their subcultures.
 For example, choral societies offered a secular alternative to church music.

-By 1819, the Baltic provinces were the first in the Russian empire in which serfdom was abolished, the largely autonomous nobility allowing the peasants to own their own land or move to the cities.
-These moves created the economic foundation for the coming to life of the local national identity and culture as Estonia was caught in a current of national awakening that began sweeping through Europe in the mid-19th century.
+By 1819, the Baltic governorates were the first in the Russian empire in which serfdom was abolished, enabling an increasing number of farmers to rent or purchase land, as well as triggering a wave of internal migration of landless rural Estonians into the growing cities.
+These moves created the economic foundation for the coming to life of the Estonian national identity, as the country was caught in a current of national awakening that began sweeping through Europe in the mid-19th century.
+The general population, as well as the students and faculty of the multicultural Imperial University of Dorpat, were largely uninterested in the Russification programmes introduced by the imperial Russian central government in the 1890s.

-Tartu was a multicultural crossroads with strong representation of Russians, Germans and Estonians.
-Orthodox, Lutherans and Jews, scientists and humanists, all were quite active at the city's university.
-The students seemed uninterested in the Russification programs introduced in the 1890s.